 Some of the things that indicate a healthy community are:

-A code of conduct may not seem necessary as your community is getting its start.
+Code of Conduct A code of conduct may not seem necessary as your community is getting its start.
 However, creating a path for conflict identification and resolution at the start can head off issues before they balloon out of control and alienate valuable contributors and community members.
-Make the code of conduct a carefully crafted, but also prominent, part of the larger strategy to be inclusive and diverse.
+Make the code of conduct carefully crafted, but also prominent, part of larger strategy to be inclusive and diverse.
 The OpenStack Foundation initially adopted the Ubuntu Code of Conduct when establishing its own.

 The first lesson learned is the enforcement policy is equally as important as the code of conduct.
 We did not put enough thought into how it was applied or enforced across our various community events and activities.
 Delaying the resolution process while your leadership consults legal experts and attempts to come to a solution can be more damaging than the violation itself.
 Having a clear path to enforcement and resolution sends a strong message to the community that you have thought through the process and are looking out for their best interest.